julia-rowe/fetal_health_classification/README.md

 ## Summary

-Our group built a model to predict fetal health classification (normal, suspect, or pathological) with accuracy on testing data.
+Our group built a model to predict fetal health classification (normal, suspect, or pathological) with 95% accuracy on testing data.
+We used a Gradient Boost Classification model as our final model after testing many different classifciation models.
+This model was deployed to a Streamlit app that health professionals could use wtih CTG information from their pateints.

 ## Dataset